bpaquet/node-logstash/Readme.markdown

 * ``operation``: javascript code to execute.
 The input field is in the ``x`` variable.
 * ``target_field``: field to store the result.
 Default : source field.

+Bunyan
+---

+The bunyan filter parse the [bunyan log format](https://github.com/trentm/node-bunyan).

+Example: ``filter://bunyan://?only_type=toto`` parse the logs with type toto, using the bunyan log format.

 Misc
 ===